na-na-hi/renget/archive/sfbf5.md

 \>But her blushing face and bit lip assures you that you're making progress
 \>You order her to roll on her belly as you dip your hand in the cold bucket of water
 \>Raising your hand in the air like you're about to slap a longsword user, you smack your client's cheeks
-\>The wet smack and sizzling aftermath leaves her in tears, joyful tears
+\>The wet smack and sizzling aftermath leaves her in tears, joyful tears%%

 ---
 ###*Legiana*